WaSQL/php/README.md

 To use WaSQL effectively you need to know HTML5, CSS3, JavaScript, SQL, and one of the supported programming languages.
 At least a basic knowledge of PHP is also very helpful.

 ## Where to Get Help
-Documentation is built in and searchable via the backend admin Help menu.
+You can find instructional videos at https://www.youtube.com/channel/UC9FSUWNqd6dlIUq6VbOTjmw.
+There is also documentation is built in and searchable via the backend admin Help menu.
 If you need additional help with your project please contact me at steve.lloyd@gmail.com.

 ## How can I Help WaSQL become better?
 Feel free to request changes via github.
 You can also help by donating to the cause.
 Donations can be sent via PayPal to steve.lloyd@gmail.com